The Album (Mantronix album): Background

-Kurtis Khaleel (known on the record as Kurtis Mantronik) was raised in Canada, and moved to New York when he was in his teens.
+Kurtis Khaleel (known on the record as Mantronik) was raised in Canada and moved to New York when he was in his teens.
 While some sources have claimed Mantronik was born in Jamaica, it is unknown where he was born as he refused to comment on his country of birth.
 Initially more into rock music, Mantronik became more interested in club music and began working at Downtown Records.
 Mantronik stated that he was "a nerd and really into technology [...]
 I always used the latest technology, just like I do today."
 Mantronik used the Roland TR-808 drum machine on the album stating that he loved the bass the record gave.
 MC Tee was born in the Bronx and had family whose roots were in Haiti.
 He had lived there from ages 10 to 15 and then returned to New York.
 MC Tee was working for Burns Telecommunications in Manhattan selling equipment, which was near Downtown Records where Mantronik worked.
-Before recording anything, Tee had performed at clubs like The Roxy with rapper MC Tee.
-According to Tee, he gave Kurtis his DJ name, in which he suggested "Mantronik" stating "you're a man who is electronic."
+Before recording anything, Tee had performed at clubs such as the Roxy.
+According to Tee, he gave Kurtis his DJ name, in which he suggested "Mantronik", stating, "you're a man who is electronic."
 Initially, MC Tee wanted to be a DJ but felt that he could also be an MC.

 Mantronik saved $80 for studio time and cut a demo for the song "Fresh is the Word" with MC Tee.
 Tee recalled that Kurtis wanted to do a record like Davy DMX's "One for the Treble" when they first talked about working together.

 Tee did not recall where "Fresh Is the Word" was specifically recorded, suggesting it was "some fashion institute or art school".

 The demo caught the attention of Will Socolov of Sleeping Bag Records.
-Socolov recalled that Mantronik had bumped into him and fellow Danceteria DJ Freddy Bastone on the street and that Mantronik "started begging "Please let me go with you guys to the studio!".
-Mantronik later took him to Downtown Records where Tee was to do a live version of "Fresh is the Word".
+Socolov recalled that Mantronik had bumped into him and fellow Danceteria DJ Freddy Bastone on the street and that Mantronik started begging "Please let me go with you guys to the studio!"
+Mantronik later took him to Downtown Records, where Tee was to do a live version of "Fresh is the Word".
 Socolov stated that "There were probably 20 kids there and they were all grooving to it.
 I signed it immediately.
 It was hot."
 The label released the single as a single in 1985.
-While Mantronik has said the demo version of the song is the same version on heard on the album, Tee has said in interviews that the original demo for "Fresh is the Word" was not how the single turned out as the original was "a lot rougher around the edges."
+While Mantronik said the demo version of the song is the same version on heard on the album, Tee said in interviews that the original demo for "Fresh is the Word" was not how the single turned out as the original was "a lot rougher around the edges."